valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04_rUBot_slam_navigation.md

     ````shell
     export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
     ````
-    - If you are using the Turtlebot3 project you have to modify the line on file /opt/ros/humble/share/turtlebot3_navigation2/param/waffle.yaml (this has to be made every time you connect to the environment):
+    - If you are using the ``Turtlebot3`` project you have to modify the line on file /opt/ros/humble/share/turtlebot3_navigation2/param/waffle.yaml (this has to be made every time you connect to the environment):
     ````shell
     robot_model_type: "nav2_amcl::DifferentialMotionModel"
     or
     robot_model_type: "nav2_amcl::OmniMotionModel"
     ````
-    - If you have created these in your scr folder as Navigation_Projects/my_robotnavigation2 (recommended), the waffle.yaml is already correct
+    - If you use the ``my_robot_navigation2`` package, the waffle.yaml is already correct

 - Let`s now make the robot navigate using the Map:
     - In the case of Virtual environment: